ehmorris/ecoli-chemotaxis/notes.md

   - Focused in on blue central piece connecting to red piece
 - Clarify "step" and "reverse" interaction on diagram
   - Maybe make the only button "reverse"? and it's always playing
-- Better way to display book caption (also fix line height)
 - How does slider sometimes become broken in top left corner?
 - Something is wrong with the default state of the animation where no cheY is being activated by default
 - Better hero image.
 Looks dead.